-Are you looking for the perfect holiday gift for a creative kid in your life?
+Are you looking for a unique gift for a creative kid in your life?
 I can help!

-I’m an artist raising two creative little girls and I was an art teacher for over 10 years.
-Every product here is something I have used with my kids, taught with, or have in my home.
-(And PS, Amazon gives me a small % of every item you purchase through this post)
+I am an artist raising two creative little girls and I was a teacher for over 10 years.
+Every recommendation here is something I have used with my kids, taught with, or have in my home.
+(And PS, Amazon gives me a small % for every item you purchase through this post).

 FOR KIDS WHO LOVE PHOTOGRAPHY: